-Swedish prime minister Stefan Löfven has done a deal with opposition parties to keep his government in office and stave off snap elections that were otherwise due in March.
+Swedish prime minister Stefan Löfven has done a deal with opposition parties to keep his government in power and stave off snap elections that were otherwise due in March.

 “Sweden has a tradition of solving difficult questions,” the Social Democratic Party leader said on Sunday.

 “I am happy we have reached a deal that means that Sweden can be governed.”

 Under the agreement, Löfven, who governs in a coalition with the Greens, will mostly carry out the spending plans of the center-right Alliance parties.

 Neither the two ruling parties nor the four parties in the Alliance have a majority.
 The nationalist Sweden Democrats hold the balance of power in parliament, but they are shunned by the mainstream parties because of their anti-immigration views.

 The Sweden Democrats threatened to bring down the government in early December, when they supported the Alliance’s budget proposal.